The symplectic isotopy problem for rational cuspidal curves: Pseudoholomorphic techniques

 \subsection{Pseudoholomorphic curves}

-{ Here we prove two technical lemmas that we will use throughout. \begin{lemma} Let $(M,\omega)$ be a symplectic $4$-manifold and $C\subset M$ be a symplectic surface whose only singularities have a blow-up resolution such that the only singularities of the total transform are positive $\omega$-orthogonal nodes.
+{ Here we prove two technical lemmas that we will use throughout. \begin{lemma} Let $(M,\omega)$ be a symplectic $4$-manifold and $C\subset M$ be a singular symplectic surface.
 The space $\mathcal{J}^{\omega}(C)$ of almost complex structures $J$ which are compatible with the symplectic structure $\omega$ such that $C$ is $J$-holomorphic is non-empty and contractible. \end{lemma}

-All of the cuspidal curves we consider have normal crossing resolutions, and thus this lemma applies.
-We will occasionally use this for reducible curves, where the nodal intersections may not be $\omega$-orthogonal.
-However, a symplectic positive transverse intersection of two surfaces in a symplectic 4-manifold, can be transformed to an $\omega$-orthogonal intersection via a symplectic isotopy (see~\cite[Lemma 2.3]{Gompf} and~\cite[Lemma 3.2.3]{Symington}).
-Whenever necessary, we will implicitly perform this isotopy to make all nodes $\omega$-orthogonal.
-Since all of the statements we make are up to symplectic isotopy, this modification does not affect the results, so we may omit mentioning it explicitly before invoking this Lemma.